• Facebook

 Olives, vegetables and capers in a skillet.

 • You can use any herbs you like to finish the dish.
-The most common choices are parsley, mint, basil or some combination of those herbs.
+The most common choices are fresh parsley, mint, basil or some combination of those herbs.

 • The finished dish should take on an almost jam-like consistency.
 Don’t be afraid to cook the mixture until you reach the perfect level of thickness.